This post may contain affiliate links. Read the full disclosure

 Distance From Cairns To Daintree Rainforest

-The Daintree Rainforest is approximately 100 kilometres north of Cairns or 56 kilometres from Port Douglas.
+The Daintree Rainforest is approximately 100 kilometres north of Cairns or 56 kilometres from Port Douglas along the Captain Cook Highway.

 How To Get From Cairns To Daintree Rainforest